KDE/documentation-develop-kde-org/content/hig/layout/gestures.md

 ----------

 Unless you are creating a video game, avoid using non-standard gestures.
-Don\'t abuse the standard gestures to trigger non-standard actions.
-For example don\'t use a pinch gesture to delete an item; only use that gesture for zooming or scaling content.
+Don't abuse the standard gestures to trigger non-standard actions.
+For example don't use a pinch gesture to delete an item; only use that gesture for zooming or scaling content.

 Systemwide gestures